 Tip: When appropriate, include graduates, those who have completed your Series but are still in your database.
 This practice keeps your connection with these patients going over time.

 Next, choose the appropriate filters for the mode you selected.
-Your filters may differ if you have added custom filters, also known as user definable fields, to your account.
+If you have added custom filters, or user definable fields, to your account, they will show up here.

 Finally, choose to send the campaign immediately or starting on a future date.
 Choose to send the campaign once or repeatedly on a daily, weekly or monthly frequency.
-Be sure to set an end date.
+Be sure to set an end date or your campaign will keep deploying as long as there are patient records that fit your filters.

-Tip: You can change the schedule of your recurring campaigns any time!
+Tip: You can change the schedule of your recurring (active) campaigns at any time!

 On each campaign tile, you will see buttons that allow you to archive a campaign, edit its name or copy it.